 Data analytics tools allow HR teams to deep dive into data, determine root causes and take appropriate actions

 Designed to be compliant with the Data Protection Act, built-in tools ensure policies, procedures and the law are followed correctly every time

-We’ve written before about how a case management system can help youforget spreadsheets, you can read more in our previous blog.
+We’ve written before about how a case management system can help youforget spreadsheets, you can read more in our previous blog or take a look at this handy guide that compares HR software vs. spreadsheets.
 Overall, implementing a case management system improves efficiency and reliability which has positive benefits for HR teams, employees and the company.